Code-Institute-Submissions/SecondMSP-RE/README.md

 Colours:

-Main colours used were whit and deep green, a representation of Glory also specified by the church.
+Main colours used were white and deep blue, a representation of Glory also specified by the church.

 Icons: